 Day of the Dead Festival North Park

-Head to this first ever Day of the Dead Festival North Park celebration!
+Head to the Day of the Dead Festival North Park celebration!
 Hosted by Artelexia, everyone in the community is invited to come celebrate and learn about this vibrant Mexican holiday.
 Dia de los Muertos is a time to honor and remember those who have passed.
 The unity of life and death is celebrated when friends and families come together to offer hospitality to the spirits of loved ones.
-To add to this Magical Celebration, you’ll find sugar skull decorating, face painting, a community altar, artisan vendors, tequila & mezcal tasting, a biergarten and food trucks.
-Oct.
-22 Event details.
+To add to this magical celebration, you’ll find craft workshops, sugar skull decorating, face painting, food vendors, interactive art stations, a community altar, artisan vendors, a tequila & cerveza cantina and more.

 Day of the Dead Workshops & Celebrations – Sherman Heights

 This community-wide event takes place over the course of a few weeks with workshops on how to do face painting for Day of the Dead makeup and how to make floral headpieces and altar boxes.
 Be sure to check out the website to register for workshops and reserve your spot.
 The main festivities kick off from 10 a.m.–6 p.m. for the Muertos Festival which includes great food, live entertainment and alter tours.
 All of these events lead up the the actual celebration where porches are transformed into elaborate ofrendas for deceased loved ones.
 These displays are open to the public, so everyone can check them out.

 Twirl with the traditional folkloric dancers and cheer on the local Encinitas ballet.
 Also, little crafters get hands-on at the sugar skull making workshops and Day of the Dead artists paint faces with flowers, skulls and more.
 Further, dance to the La Ponderosa Banda San Martin near the end of the festival.
 Even more, check-out the low ride car show put on by the Por Siempre Car Club.
 Lastly, eat up with all kinds of choices from the food trucks.